-Stackup core layer Layers may also be added below the selected layer.
+Stackup core layer

+Layers may also be added below the selected layer.
 The Add Material below button adds a core below the selected layer.
-Add Material below

 As each layer is added the stackup information table is updated to reflect the current status of the stackup.